pnkjwrk3/facerecognition_lbph/README.md

 - numpy
 - pillow

-To install these requirements run the following command.
+To install these requirements run the following command

 ``` pip install -r requirements.txt ```